IBM/spring-boot-microservices-on-kubernetes/README.md

 In this code we demonstrate how a simple Spring Boot application can be deployed on top of Kuberneets.
 This application, Office Space, mimicks the fictitious app idea from Michael Bolton in the movie "Office Space".
 The app takes advantage of a financial program that computes interest for transactions by diverting fractions of a cent that are usually rounded off into a seperate bank account.

 The application uses a Java 8/Spring Boot microservice that computes the interest then takes the fraction of the pennies to a database.
-Another Spring Boot microservice is an email notification service.
+Another Spring Boot microservice is the notification service.
 It sends email when the account balance reach more than $50,000.
 It is triggered by the Spring Boot webserver that computes the interest.
 The frontend uses a Node.js app that shows the current account balance accumulated by the Spring Boot app.
 The backend uses a MySQL database to store the account balance.

 ## Prerequisite